RedisLabs/redislabs-docs/content/rdi/write-behind/configuration-guide.md

 ### Account permissions

-To enable RDI to work with a SQL Server database, check that the account you specify was assigned at the minimum the `db_datawriter` role.
+To enable RDI to work with a SQL Server database, check that the account you specify was assigned at least the `db_datawriter` role.

 ### SQL Server authentication